kawgh1/mssc-beer-service/README.md

 - what it will do?
     - provide fast access to the Beer data while avoiding a call to the database
     - significantly improves the performance of our getBeer APIs
-    - here we set it up to only run when we are NOT getting BeerInventory information
+    - here we set it up to only run when we are NOT getting BeerInventory information (conditional caching)
         - because inventory is dynamic and changes often and quickly

 - each running instance is going to have its own local cache, so if you have 3 instances running you have 1 in 3 chance of getting a cache response